x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

     ![Get to the Exchange admin center](media/ae439954-b836-47fa-9d02-3709b93cdb10.jpg)

-You can get to the Exchange admin center directly by using a URL.
+You can also get to the Exchange admin center directly by using a URL.
 To do this, go to [https://outlook.office365.com/ecp](https://outlook.office365.com/ecp) and sign in using your credentials.

 > [!NOTE]
 > Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
 This will prevent the credential that you are currently logged on with from being used.
 To open an InPrivate Browsing session in Microsoft Edge or Internet Explorer or a Private Browsing session in Mozilla FireFox, press CTRL+SHIFT+P. To open a private browsing session in Google Chrome (called an incognito window), press CTRL+SHIFT+N.